 By the time you finish reading, you’ll understand how to navigate the AT&T ecosystem to get the most out of whichever package you ultimately purchase.

-Below I break down the best online-exclusive AT&T bundle deal as of January 10th, 2020
+Below I break down today’s best online-exclusive AT&T bundle deal.

 Almost anyone can sign up.
 AT&T is widely available just about everywhere in the US, and AT&T compares well against the top ISPs such as Verizon Fios.
 To check your availability, click the link above.
 To learn more, read on…

 AT&T Internet and TV Packages

 AT&T has a handful of different packages for getting TV and internet service, and each of these packages has a different emphasis.

 While emphases differ, many of the packages have overlapping feature sets, so it’s a matter of finding the one that has the best offerings for the utilities that you use the most.

 AT&T’s TV packages are priced the least competitively of the bunch, but they might be the right choice for families who utilize the TV very heavily.

 With the U-Family TV package, you’ll get more than 190 channels of TV access and 100 Mbps internet speeds for $75 per month.
 This price is not guaranteed to stay at that level for any period, however, meaning that price increases are to be expected.

 Similarly, the U-200 TV package for $95 per month has the same internet speeds as the U-Family package, but it also includes premium channels like Bravo, ESPN, and Cartoon Network.
 There are also more than 360 other channels in comparison to the U-Family’s 190.